-How do you work with people to create or foster diversity in the workplace?
+3. How do you personally work with people to create or foster diversity, equity, and inclusion?

-Has diversity played a role in your leadership style?
-How have your past experiences influenced how you approach your work, your colleagues, and the world as a whole?
+4. In what ways have your past experiences with DEI influenced how you approach your work, your colleagues, and the world as a whole?

 Being an African American woman, I have encountered many facets of diversity, equity, and inclusion scenarios.
 These experiences have influenced my approach to my work by ensuring I stay abreast of my professional competencies so that I am seen for my work and not just my ethnicity.

 Acknowledging my colleague’s diversity and cultural identity allows me to align my cultural diversity with others to create a harmonious and rich work environment.
 It has also influenced my approach to the world as I play a vital role in incorporating core cultural values that promote including and involving people from a variety of diverse backgrounds.

 My cultural experiences allow me to respect and appreciate the diversity of others.

 5. What does it mean to you to have a commitment to diversity and inclusion?
 How do you think we can continue to support the need for social change?